 During the holidays when there are many festive celebrations this can also be a reminder to many of their time of loss.
 After the holidays pass and all the seasonal excitement has dissipated there may be a resurgence of grief.
 This too is a natural response.
 Again try to allow yourself to think of some of the happier times you shared together.
 Depression and sickness can be spawned in the midst of grief.
 Emotional pain when not dealt with properly can trigger physical illness.
 Where, what and whom you focus on will make a world of difference.
 In spite of all the painful things that can happen or has happened in life, there is always something good to think about.
 God still has you here for a purpose.
 Some days you might have to take it a moment at a time.
 Again, please allow yourself to think about some of the cheerful experiences you shared with your love ones.
 God tells us in Ecclesiastes that there is a time for everything.Suffering is a part of life.
 Just think if we did not know sorrow how would we know joy?

-Your love one is really in a much better place.
+Your love one is really in a much better place if they knew the Lord.
 They have actually transcended suffering.
+If they did not know the LORD just maybe in their last few moments they repented and accepted Jesus Christ into their hearts?
+You are still here and in order to get through this season of grief you need to shift your focus.
 When you focus on God you can have joy in the midst of your grieving.
 This is why it is so important to develop an intimate personal relationship with Him.
 God does not take pleasure in seeing us suffer.
 Grief and sorrow are a result of Adam and Eve’s disobedience.
 When they disobeyed they chose sin and grief as a way of life for mankind.
 This is why it is important to accept Jesus as Lord and Savior.
 Because of His death and resurrection we now have direct access to the Father.
 God’s joy is not contingent on the approval of others or on our situation.
 Joy runs deep when you know that God is your source of strength.
 Joy is a by product of focusing on God which will give you a peaceful sense of well-being.
 When you spend time daily in prayer, praising and studying God’s Word I guarantee you, you will experience great joy!
 It will give you a different perspective in your time of need.